Josef Chromy Wines, Relbia, Tasmania © Rob Burnett, Tourism Tasmania

 Turn back towards Launceston along the Bass Highway and into the seaside town of Penguin, just over an hour away, for a tasting and tour of the ethically raised, heritage-breed pork at Mt Gnomon Farm.
 Nearing Latrobe (a half hour drive), there are Belgian-style chocolates at the House of Anvers, and family-run Ashgrove Cheese uses local produce to craft its unique wasabi, bush pepper and lavender cheeses.
 For a gourmet stay, the boutique Red Feather Inn in historic Hadspen has a cooking school and delicious degustation dinners paired with Tasmanian wine.

 Day 9: Hadspen to Hobart

 The Midlands is Tasmania's agricultural heartland, and the 2.5-hour drive back to Hobart curls through its pastures.
 Pull off at Kempton, where you can taste whisky in period surrounds inside the colonial inn that houses Redlands Distillery.
+Old Kempton Distillery is another must-visit before you leave town.
 Head for historic Richmond, making a stop here to walk across Australia's oldest bridge, before entering the vineyard-lined Coal Valley.
 Lunch with a view over the vines at Frogmore Creek Wines, but save room for a taste of the triple cream brie or chilli camembert from nearby Wicked Cheese.